 - Charles R. DiSalvo, Woodrow A. Potesta Professor of Law

-- Barry A. Edelstein, Eberly Family Distinguished Professor of Clinical Psychology
+- Barry A. Edelstein, Eberly Family Professor of Psychology

 - James Elkins, Arthur S. Dayton Professor Law